Google Analytics is a free web analytics tool by Google which helps you analyze your website traffic. It allows tracking your website with regard to:

 Probably I am wrong or I’ve confused something, so please inform me in the comments, what changes were made?
 Does your interface look the same?

-By the way, if you want to see the reports on your outbound links tracking, please go to Google Analytics dashboard and click on Behavior -> Events -> Top Events page.
+By the way, if you want to see the reports on your outbound links tracking, please go to the Google Analytics dashboard and click on Behavior -> Events -> Top Events page.

 You will see your outbound links listed as ‘outbound-link’ event category.